 The fans that night rained down boos, boring, and you sold out chants at the two former champions.
 It truly was a black eye on both of their legacies.
 But flash forward to Survivor Series 2016, and Goldberg returns to the squared circle.
 That night he defeated The Beast in less than two minutes, much to the shock of Lesnar’s advocate Paul Heyman and the entire WWE Universe.

 Their rivalry intensified at the 2017 Royal Rumble when Goldberg eliminated Lesnar in the 30-man Battle Royal, once again proving he had Lesnar’s number.
 The following night on Raw, Lesnar and Heyman laid out a challenge to Goldberg for a match at WrestleMania.

 “We are at a point in history where we have to face the most disturbing truth that every all-time great has that one opponent that has his number.
 That every legend has that one asterisk, that every argument that can be made, oh that this is the best ever, has that one argument that says, yeah but..”

 Not one to back down from a fight, Goldberg quickly accepted the challenge.

-The stakes of their match went up another level after Goldberg defeated Kevin Owens for the WWE Universal Championship at FastLane.
-And with a chance at redemption, both of these iconic powder kegs were set to meet once again on the “Grandest Stage of Them All”….WrestleMania.
+Their match’s stakes went up another level after Goldberg defeated Kevin Owens for the WWE Universal Championship at FastLane.
+And with a chance at redemption, both of these iconic powder kegs were set to meet once again on the “Grandest Stage of Them All”…WrestleMania.

 While the Angle, Benoit, Jericho triple threat match was a master class in technical precision, this battle was a lesson in pure unadulterated power and brute force.
 After Heyman’s brilliant fairytale promo hyping up the match is shown, Lesnar makes his entrance.